GoogleCloudPlatform/ai-on-gke/best-practices/gke-batch-refarch/README.md

    <img src="./images/04_low_priority_spot.svg" width="800">

-5. **Deploying High Priority workloads:** Switch to the `high_priority` directory and run the `deploy_workloads.sh` script.
+5. **Deploying High Priority workloads:** Switch to the `high_priority` directory and run the `create_workloads.sh` script.
 This script will connect to the cluster and deploy one Job from each team at a time until all teams have four low priority Jobs submitted (job-0 through job-3).

    ```bash
    cd $HOME/ai-on-gke/best-practices/gke-batch-refarch/high_priority && \